Sukuna963/Computer_Science/6.100L - Introduction To CS And Programming Using Python/README.md

 - Lecture 7: Decomposition, Abstraction, and Functions
 - Lecture 8: Functions as Objects
 - Lecture 9: Lambda Functions, Tuples, and Lists
+- Lecture 10: Lists and Mutability (FIXED)
+- Lecture 11: Aliasing and Cloning
 ---
 ...continuando